Li-Xiang/BinlogMiner/README.md

 - Using configuration file(miner.xml)
 <pre>
 Configuration file is fixed name with miner.xml in BinlogMiner running directory.
-Usage reference the 'miner.xml.sample' file.
+Usage reference the 'miner.xml.demo' file.
 </pre>
 ### Limit & Frequently Questions
 - MySQL binlog default permissions mode is 640, if run within mysql server owner or owner group, need to check you has read files privileges.